AmirShakouri19/Loan-Prediction/README.md

 The aim of this project is to develope an application for automating loan approval process.
 A supervised machine learning model is developed based on features extracted/engineered from the income/credit history, household situation and education level.
 The model is finally deployed on AWS EC2.

-Prior to developing the model, several exploratory data analyses are performed which can be found in "EDA" notebook, e.g.:
+Prior to developing the model, several exploratory data analyses are performed which can be found in "Main" notebook, e.g.:

 <img src="/Images/Image3.png">